-With a copy of The Pharcyde's Bizarre Ride II in place, the Clearaudio is little short of thrilling.
+With a copy of Michael Jackson's Thriller in place, the Clearaudio is little short of thrilling.
 It thunders through the plentiful low-frequency action with poise and pace to spare, combining punch, extension and tonal variance in equal measure.

 The livid, hectoring rapping is detailed and insistent, front-and-centre of the coherent, roomy soundstage but neatly integrated into the whole.
 At the top of the frequency range there's nicely judged attack, and the Concept maintains a stance part-way between red-toothed aggression and unflappable poise throughout.

 Dynamic potency is never in doubt, and the Concept's timing is crisp enough to grant momentum and drive to the trickiest of recordings without losing composure or focus.